 Time for another update of uniclass 2015.
-This time there has been 294 updates with 167 new codes added to Co, En, Ac, SL, Ss, Pr, PM & Ro tables and 80 have been deleted from the En, SL, Ss & Pr tables.
+This time there has been 486 updates with 276 new codes added to En, Ac, SL, EF, Ss, Pr, TE & PM tables, 82 codes have been deleted from the EF, Ss & Pr tables & 44 codes have had title changes from the En, SL, EF, Ss, Pr & TE tables.

-This is the latest in our quarterly updating programme for Uniclass 2015 and includes updates to eight tables.
+This is the latest in our quarterly updating programme for Uniclass 2015.
+It includes updates to eight tables.

-We aim to minimise changes to existing codes and classifications, but we always take feedback from users into account.
+We aim to minimize changes to existing codes and classifications, but we always take feedback from users into account.
 Any changes are the result of this input, combined with our own ongoing review.

 Updates to existing tables

 Our work with the Environment Agency has been concentrated on the Project Management table in this period.
 We have also worked with the fish protection group at the Environment Agency, which has resulted in some additions to the fish pass systems.
 Other additions have been made following requests from Transport for London, Transport for New South Wales and the WICHS group of BIM4Water.

 In the Products table, we have added codes to match templates in SFG20 and made some alterations to some of the drainage codes as a result of our work with the WICHS group, in order to better reflect the types of product used generally.
 We have also taken the opportunity to correct all the references to GRC and GRP which had been incorrectly given.
 We have also responded to a number of requests to amend some products to clarify the classifications.

 In the Systems table we have added new fish pass systems and made some additions in the structural classifications.
 We have also moved the duplicate classifications for flashing and weathering to a new group to remove any ambiguity.